Mike Stud

-Michael Francis Seander (born October 30, 1988), known professionally as Mike (stylized as mike.; formerly Mike Stud), is an American hip hop recording artist.
+Michael Francis Seander (born October 30, 1988), known professionally as Mike (stylized as mike.; formerly Mike Stud), is an American rapper, singer and former baseball player.
 His first musical recognition came with the release of his viral single "College Humor", which he recorded on GarageBand ironically while he was a relief pitcher at Duke University.

 Early life

 In 2006, Seander graduated from St. Raphael Academy in Pawtucket, Rhode Island.
 At 6 ft 2 in, he lettered in both baseball and basketball and was named Rhode Island's 2006 Gatorade Player of the Year, earning him an athletic scholarship to Duke University.
 Seander earned 2nd team all-state honors in basketball after averaging 21 points and 7 rebounds as a senior.
 He earned an 8-2 record with a 0.72 ERA and 88 strikeouts for the Saints as a junior.
 In his senior season, he posted a 9-2 record, an ERA of 0.91, and struck out 107 en route to being named both the Gatorade Player of the Year and Louisville Slugger Player of the Year in Rhode Island.